NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>steamDeckCompatibility</code></summary>

 The Steam Deck Compatibility score, which can be one of "Verified", "Playable", "Unsupported" or "Unknown".
-The database field in Notion must be of type "Select".
+The database field in Notion must be of type `Select`.

 | Type | Default value | Possible values | Required |
 |---|---|---|---|